bottlerocket-os/bottlerocket/variants/README.md

 ## Variants

+See [_Update Policy_ in the Security Features document](../SECURITY_FEATURES.md) for information on when and how Bottlerocket applies security patches to variants.

 ### aws-k8s-1.23: Kubernetes 1.23 node

 The [aws-k8s-1.23](aws-k8s-1.23/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.